bitstarr/sebastianlaube/user/pages/03.blog/font-size-limbo/post.en.md

 >
 > Let's face reality: *browsers' default 16px font size is small*.
 Although that may be a personal opinion based on me getting old 😅

 When I stumbled into web design in 1998, we had 13 or 15 inch CRT monitors and a resolution of 1024×768 was already a lot.
-A font size of 10 pixels slapped hard onto the 'body' and everything looked classy.
+A font size of 10 pixels slapped hard onto the `<body>` and everything looked classy.

 10 years later, accessibility was an important (albeit still undervalued) part of the work and people got carried away with 12px after all - we now had 19 inch flat screens!